learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 ```

 The `LIMIT` keyword specifies how many of the records resulting from the query
 you'd like to actually return.
+In this case, because we've sorted the records
+in descending order by net worth and set the `LIMIT` to 1, the wealthiest cat
+is returned.

 ### Code Along III: `GROUP BY()`

 The `GROUP BY()` keyword is very similar to `ORDER BY()`.
-The main difference is that [`ORDER BY()` sorts sets of data returned by basic queries while `GROUP BY()` sorts sets of data returned by aggregate functions](https://www.geeksforgeeks.org/difference-between-order-by-and-group-by-clause-in-sql/).
+The main difference is
+that `ORDER BY()` sorts sets of data returned by basic queries while `GROUP BY()`
+sorts sets of data returned by aggregate functions.

 #### Syntax